 The first choice for just about any student would be to get federal student loans.
 These loans are available to all students who complete the FAFSA.
 (Note: Financial need will only determine whether or not the government will subsidize the interest.
 It has no bearing on how much you can borrow.)
-The borrowing limits vary depending upon how long a student has been in school.
+The borrowing limits vary depending on how long a student has been in school.
 Upon completing the FAFSA, your school may have additional financial aid documents to complete before the loan becomes available.

-Federal student loans are the best option for most borrowers because of the protections included on each loan.
+Federal student loans are the best option for most borrowers because of the protections included with each loan.
 Federal loans come with income-driven repayment plan options.
-On an income-driven repayment plan, borrowers pay a percentage of their monthly discretionary income towards their debt.
-These are the only loans with payments based upon how much you can afford rather than how much you owe.
+On an income-driven repayment plan, borrowers pay a percentage of their monthly discretionary income toward their debt.
+These are the only loans with payments based on how much you can afford rather than how much you owe.
 This is an excellent protection for borrowers who end up leaving school or are unable to find a job with a sufficient salary.
 Federal student loans also come with various forgiveness programs to aid in repayment.

 At times federal student loans have higher interest rates than private loans, but the federal perks almost always justify paying a little more in interest each year.

 After maxing out federal borrowing, things get more complicated.
 This is where many individuals and families resort to either Parent PLUS loans or private student loans.

 Parent PLUS Loans

 Parent PLUS loans are loans borrowed by the parent rather than the student.
 This means the parent is contractually obligated to repay the loan.
 This kind of loan comes with limited borrower protections and the interest rate is set higher than that of other federal student loans.